simshadows/mhwi-build-search-prototype/README.md

 This is a prototype automated build optimization program for the game Monster Hunter World Iceborne!

-Naturally, it's terribly written and many questionable decisions have been made.
-Hopefully, these will be improved on in future iterations.
+Being a prototype codebase, it's terribly written and many questionable decisions have been made.
+Hopefully, these will be improved on in future rewrites.
+I don't want to spend too much time on something that is not intended to be the final version.

 ## How Do I Use It?